QB2?

 Rising had “it”.
 But we have some really talented arms in that QB room.

-Huard came in this year knowing he was going to play since Cam was coming back.
+Huard came in this year knowing he wasn’t going to play since Cam was coming back.
 Obviously, things have changed, and Wilson has the inside track for QB1 next year.

 Huard has said he is the best practice squad qb in the nation (a little in jest) – he knows his role and I hope he gets a chance.